 Holidays are a time for family gatherings and celebrations.
-The togetherness is good for the heart and soul, but this year it could be a bit hazardous to your health.
+The togetherness is good for the heart and soul, but a pandemic can make it a bit hazardous to your health.
 Here are some tips for having a safe Thanksgiving during a pandemic.

 Now here we are in early November, and our minds are shifting to Thanksgiving.
 We’d normally be thinking about who’s going to be able to attend, how much turkey we need, and which side dishes we’re making.

-Instead, a lot of the nation is seeing a surge in cases and wondering if they should cancel Thanksgiving all together.
+Instead, a lot of the nation is seeing a surge in cases and wondering if they should cancel Thanksgiving altogether.
 With the spike in cases, Dr. Fauci is advising Americans to stay home and limit celebrations to immediate family.

 Regardless of how big your celebration will be this year, there are some things you can do to have a safe Thanksgiving during a pandemic.